-What is the flight time from Glasgow to Rome?
+What is the flight duration from Glasgow to Rome?

 On average there are 1 flights flying direct each day from Glasgow to Rome.
-Below you will find the shortest flight time, the average flight time and the longest flight time.
+Below you will find the quickest flight duration, the average flight time and the longest flight duration.

-The fastest direct flight from Glasgow (GLA) to Rome (CIA) has a duration of 3 hours 10 minutes.
+The fastest direct flight from Glasgow (GLA) to Rome (FCO) has a duration of 3 hours 10 minutes.

 A distance of 1,222 miles / 1,967 km.